open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

-# Elements of a Component Version
+# Core Elements of a Component Version

 The following section describes how a component (version) is specified in more detail.
 Please note that this section intends to give an overview and explain the principal